(Revised up to Oct 2014)

-If an individual receives a copied CD from someone else, then they would be party to a breach of copyright, and any subsequent use at an RMS presentation, would involve an insignificant but nevertheless technical legal risk.
+If an individual receives a copied CD from someone else, then they would still be party to a breach of copyright, and any subsequent use at an RMS presentation, would involve an insignificant but nevertheless technical legal risk.

 Our presenters often use "compilations" of their own CDs in their programmes.
 Is this legal?

 The "public performance" of the resultant copy comes under the same rules as playing the original recorded media.
-The Federation administered licence with PRS and PPL should cover affiliates for both the performance of the music and the playing of the sound recording, whether in the original retail version or the "convenience compilation".
+The Federation administered licence with PRS and PPL will cover affiliates for both the performance of the music and the playing of the sound recording, whether in the original retail version or the "convenience compilation".
 This should cover most of affiliates' recitals.

 Copyright and the EU

-how IP rights are calculated, awarded and enforced.
+are calculated, awarded and enforced.